Oliver Berger | Mon, 02 Jul 2018

 Once defined, the resources can be grouped to business units and cost centers.
 Organizations can effectively govern, budget, track spend and charge back cloud costs to the various business units.

 AWS CloudTrail is an audit log of almost all the events that take place inside your AWS environment.
 You can consume the events in a number of different fashions but the most popular is to push them to an S3 bucket for inspection.

-With CloudTrail organisations can look at user & resource activity allow for deeper analysis and troubleshooting, particularly when encountering issues with an AWS environment.
+With CloudTrail organizations can look at user & resource activity allow for deeper analysis and troubleshooting, particularly when encountering issues with an AWS environment.

-AWS CloudWatch can be used to monitor a number of services and applications that run inside an organisations AWS environment.
-CloudWatch gives organisations oversight of the whole cloud enfironment with feedback around resouce utilisation, application performance and operational health.
+AWS CloudWatch can be used to monitor a number of services and applications that run inside an organizations AWS environment.
+CloudWatch gives organizations oversight of the whole cloud environment with feedback around resource utilization, application performance and operational health.

 CloudWatch allows for the monitoring of EC2, DynamoDB, EBS, RDS and many more service.
 You can also monitor custom metrics for applications via API.
 One of the most popular use cases is for metrics to trigger alarms which can then be used to kick off other automated actions.